amitlisha/HexaGen/docs/USAGE.md

 <img src="board_examples/triangle.png" alt="triangle" width="40%" height="40%">

 ###### Attributes
-A `Triangle` object has all the attributes of its super-class `Shape`.
+A `Triangle` object has all the attributes of its superclass `Shape`.
 In addition, it has the following read-only attributes:
 - point: a string that specifies whether the triangle is pointing right or left
 - side_length: an integer that specifies the length of the side of the triangle
 - color: a string that specifies the color of the triangle